Geotab Connect 2023 Day 1 Highlights

 Other highlights include:

-- Optimizing the setup onboarding journey to be tailored specifically to each customer
+- Optimising the setup onboarding journey to be tailored specifically to each customer

 - Shifting the platform to be hardware agnostic